-The Student Health Services provides health care for all students enrolled at City College at Montana State
+The Student Health Services provides health care for all students enrolled at City College at Montana State University Billings.

-University Billings.
 For those students taking less than seven credits, the Health Service fee is optional and may be paid at any time during the semester.
 Student Health Services is staffed by registered nurses, advanced practice professionals, mental health counselors, and a health educator.
 Massage therapy and the Phoenix Center for sexual assault advocacy services are also available.
-Consultations with local physicians are scheduled if considered desirable by the University physician.

 The Student Health Services is located on the 2nd floor of the Tech Building, B002, and is open Monday and Wednesday 9:00 a.m. to 12:00 p.m. and Tuesday and Thursday 11:00 a.m. to 2:00 p.m.
 It is also available eight hours a day Monday through Friday on the University campus.